 - The vehicle will be equipped with a fire extinguisher and emergency kit containing warning triangle, torch, blankets, wheel changing equipment etc.

-- If using a public transport, there will be a minimum of 3 staff present.
+- If using public transport, there will be a minimum of 3 staff present

-- The second practitioner will get on the bus and name check children on at the door.
-One practitioner must be the last from the group to get on the transport and will not get on until all children have been named checked on.
+- The second practitioner will get on the bus and name check children at the door.
+One practitioner must be the last from the group to get on the transport and will not get in until all children have been name checked on.

 - The same procedure should be followed in reverse for getting off the bus.

 - The first practitioner should get off the bus and be ready to gather the children in a group.
 The second practitioner will stand at the bus door and name check children off.

 - One practitioner must be the last in the group to get off the bus and will make sure all children have been accounted for before getting off.